warlordwinter/startup/wnotes.md

 `JSX` is basically a dynamic HTML code stored in a javascript file.
 This great for when you want you body tag on your website to change but you want to keep your header and footer tag the same.

+# Web Frameworks
+Web frameworks seek to make the job of writing web applications easier by providing tools for completing common application tasks.
+One way this is done is through hybrid file formats such as JSX or SFC files which combine HTML and JS files.

+### React Tutorial

+## Rendering
+Elements are the smallest building block of a React page.
+Often time the body tag our our program is populated by using the <div id="root"> </div>.
+The Render function will display the data for the user.

+## Components
+Components let you split the UI into independent, reusable pieces, and address each piece in isolation.

+## Events
+Handling events in React is very similar to handling events in JS except we use camelCase instead.

+## More On Components
+The primary purpose of a `component` is to generate the user interface.
+What ever is returned from the render function is inserted into the HTML element.